Linear programming bounds for hyperbolic surfaces: Multiplicity of the first eigenvalue

 \begin{itemize} \item The Bolza surface of genus $2$ and type $(2,3,8)$ with $m_1=3$.
 Jenni's proof of this fact in \cite{Jenni} contained an error partially corrected in \cite{Cook} and fixed in \cite{Klein}.
 In this case, $\Isom$ admits some $2$-dimensional irreducible real representations but they can be ruled out with a more careful analysis. \item The Klein quartic of genus $3$ and type $(2,3,7)$ with $m_1=8$ \cite{Klein} (the representation theory of $\Isom \cong \PGL(2,7)$ only gives $m_1\geq 6$ \cite{Cook}). \item Bring's curve $B$ of genus $4$ and type $(2,4,5)$, which satisfies $\Isom^+(B) \cong S_5$ and $\Isom(B) \cong S_5 \times (\ZZ/2\ZZ)$.
 While $\Isom(B)$ admits some $2$-dimensional irreducible real representations, $\Isom^+(B) \cong S_5$ has two real $1$-dimensional representations and then irreducible complex representations of dimensions $4$, $5$, and $6$.
 In particular, its irreducible real representations of dimension more than $1$ have real dimension at least $4$.
 By \lemref{lem:no1rep}, $1$-dimensional real representations of $\Isom^+(B)$ cannot appear in the first eigenspace so we have $m_1(B) \geq 4$.
 Numerical evidence suggests that the correct value is $m_1(B)=6$ \cite{Cook}.

-\item The Fricke--Macbeath curve $F$ of genus $7$ is a Hurwitz surface (by definition, a $(2,3,7)$-triangle surface) such that $\Isom^+(F) \cong \PSL(2,8) = \SL(2,8)$ (see e.g. \cite{Singerman}).
+\item The Fricke--Macbeath curve $F$ of genus $7$ is a $(2,3,7)$-triangle surface such that $\Isom^+(F) \cong \PSL(2,8) = \SL(2,8)$ (see e.g. \cite{Singerman}).
 The non-trivial irreducible complex representations of this group have complex dimensions $7$, $8$, and $9$ \cite{CharTables}.
 It follows from \lemref{lem:no1rep} that $m_1(F) \geq 7$.
-Numerical calculations by Mathieu Pineault suggest that equality holds.
+It was shown in \cite{Lee} (see also \cite{Pineault}) that equality holds.

 \item The $(2,3,8)$-triangle surface of genus $8$ labelled T8.1 in Conder's list satisfies $m_1 \geq 6$ due to the representation theory of $\Isom^+$.

 \item The $(2,4,5)$-triangle surface of genus $10$ labelled T10.7 in Conder's list satisfies $m_1 \geq 8$ due to the representation theory of $\Isom$.